 More than five hundred years old, the Vatican Museums trace their origin to a group of sculptures collected by Pope Julius II (1503-1513) (including the famous Laocoon and His Sons) and first displayed to the public in 1506, in the Vatican's Cortile Ottagono.

-However, the Roman Church the No 1 patron of the arts for most of the 15th, 16th, 17th and 18th centuries, and its collection of paintings, sculptures, tapestries and other precious objects, was amassed by many different pontiffs, including, notably: Pope Sixtus IV (1471-84), Pope Julius II (1503-13), Pope Leo X (1513-21), and Pope Paul III (1534-45) during the main period of the Renaissance in Rome.
+However, the Roman Church - the No 1 patron of Catholic art for most of the 15th, 16th, 17th and 18th centuries - and its collection of paintings, sculptures, tapestries and other precious objects, was amassed by many different pontiffs, including, notably: Pope Sixtus IV (1471-84), Pope Julius II (1503-13), Pope Leo X (1513-21), and Pope Paul III (1534-45) during the main period of the Renaissance in Rome.

 The Sistine Chapel and the Stanze di Raffaello were established by Sixtus IV and Julius II, during the early 16th century, while their successors Leo X and Paul III further developed both the Vatican collection and the artistic and architectural image of Rome itself, with projects such as the new St Peter's Basilica, to replace the old Constantinian church.